chicio/chicio.github.io/_posts/2018-08-02-design-thinking-design-sprint-workshop.md

 So design thinking is an approach to design product based on iterations of a series of step that includes: acquire a deep knowledge of the problem, prototyping and user test your new product ideas.
-The design sprint is the formalisation of design thinking: it is a time constrained process (usually 5 days) where all the design thinking steps are applied in sequence.
+The design sprint is the formalization of design thinking: it is a time constrained process (usually 5 days) where all the design thinking steps are applied in sequence.
 During the workshop we tried to simulate a design sprint.
 We had just one day, so we compressed all the phases of a